benwzj/benwzj.github.io/_posts/2024-06-13-nextjs-auth.md

 ## The Basic Authenticatin process

 - Login button:
-  - get user information from form.
+  - Get user information from form.
-  - verify user information.
+  - Verify user information.
-  - create session:
+  - Create session:
     - setup information in JWT, like create signature.
     - create cookie, setup expiration date, etc.
     - put JWT inside cookie

-- every request from browser will send with this session cookie. server check this JWT and confirm the state of the browser.
+- Every request from browser will send with this session cookie.
+Server check this JWT and confirm the state of the browser.
-  - also, you can use middleware to handle every request, for example refresh the session cookie.
+  - Also, you can use middleware to handle every request, for example refresh the session cookie.

 - Logout button:
-  - simply destroy the session cookie
+  - Simply destroy the session cookie

-## NextAuth.js
+## NextAuth.js Overview

 NextAuth.js is an open source auth layer for Next.js project.
 Auth.js was born out of next-auth.
 And it try to support more frameworks.
 It keep using the name "NextAuth.js" for Next.js.
+Here is using "NextAuth" as well.

-There are 4 ways to authenticate users with Auth.js:
+There are 4 ways to authenticate users with NextAuth:

 - OAuth authentication (Sign in with Google, GitHub, LinkedIn, etc…)
 - Magic Links (Email Provider like Resend, Sendgrid, Nodemailer etc…)